 There are several different methods but these are my favorite.

-- Instant Pot (pressure cooker) – If I had to pick one way to cook hard boiled eggs for the rest of my life, the Instant Pot would be it.
+- Instant Pot (pressure cooker) – If I had to pick one way to cook hard-boiled eggs for the rest of my life, the Instant Pot would be it.
 Why?
-The shells…they do not stick.
-This, my friends, is a miracle.
+They’re easy to peel.
+The shells don’t stick!

 - Add 1 cup water to the inner pot of your Instant Pot and insert egg or steam rack.
 Place eggs on the rack and securely fasten the lid.

 - Set the cooking time for 5 minutes on high pressure.

 - Allow pressure to release naturally for 5 minutes before doing a quick release.
 Transfer eggs to an ice water bath (or bowl filled with cold water) to stop cooking.

 - Once cool, remove eggs from the ice bath and carefully peel and chop.

 - Add eggs to a large saucepan and cover with 1-2 inches of water.

 - Bring to a boil and immediately remove from heat.

 - Cover and let eggs rest in the hot water for 10-12 minutes before transferring to an ice bath to cool.

 - Remove eggs from the ice bath, peel, and chop.

 How to Make Egg Salad

 - Somewhat chunky – Transfer the peeled and chopped eggs (an egg slicer is great for this) to a medium mixing bowl.
 Add the mayonnaise, pickle juice (optional), red onion, mustard (Dijon or yellow), chives, sweet paprika, salt, and pepper.
 Mix until desired texture and consistency is reached.

 - Extra smooth and creamy – This method has an extra step.
 In my opinion, it tastes the same, but some people may disagree.
 Anyway, divide the egg yolks from the egg whites.
 Add the yolks to a large mixing bowl with the mayonnaise, pickle juice, mustard, paprika, and salt and pepper.
 Mix well until fully combined and smooth.
 Finally, add the egg white and the diced red onion to the yolk and mayo mixture.
 Gently mix to combine.